Upper Bird Creek

 Directions

-From Ely, travel north on Highway 93 to the town of McGill.
-From McGill, continue north on Highway 93 for 5 miles to the Duck Creek Basin turnoff.
+From Ely, take Highway 93 north to McGill.
+Continue north on Highway 93 approximately 3-5 miles to the Duck Creek Basin turnoff.
 Proceed east on Duck Creek Basin Road and turn left at the sign for Bird Creek Recreation Area.

 Amenities